FALL AND HOLIDAY GOLF NEWS FROM SCOTTSDALE

 Fairmont Scottsdale Princess refreshed its 69 Fairmont Gold Junior Suites with new Southwest chic furnishings which give the rooms a modern and warm feel.
 Nestled in a secluded enclave of the resort, the rooms are popular with golf travelers as many overlook the TPC Scottsdale Stadium Course and offer private check-in, a dedicated concierge and an exclusive lounge serving breakfast and afternoon hors d’oeuvres daily.

-Finally, coming January 2018, The Phoenician Golf Course will be completely redesigned, under the direction of Architect Phil Smith, who has designed courses with such legendary names as Jack Nicklaus and Tom Weiskopf.
-The 10-month project will see The Phoenician golf course go from 27 to 18 holes with an emphasis placed on maximizing the opportunities the unique setting provides for creating one of the Valley’s best golf experiences.
-Look for the all new Phoenician golf course to open fall of 2018.
+Finally, starting January 2018, The Phoenician Golf Course will undergo a complete redesign and rerouting, under the direction of Architect Phil Smith, who has designed courses with such legendary names as Jack Nicklaus and Tom Weiskopf.
+The 10-month renovation project will see the course go from 27 to 18 holes with an emphasis placed on maximizing the opportunities the unique setting provides for creating one of the Valley’s best golf experiences.
+The Phoenician golf course will re-open with its new look in fall 2018.

 SCOTTSDALE GOLF WEEK